Drutol/AoLibs/AoLibs/docs/navigation-android.md

 ## Transition animations

 If you want to include transition animations when navigating you will want to use `Action<FragmentTransaction> interceptTransaction` parameter of `NavigationManager`'s constructor.
-It will expose `FragmentTransaction` so you change whatever you want before actually commiting new page.
+It will expose `FragmentTransaction` so you change whatever you want before actually committing new page.
 For example:
 ```cs
 private void InterceptTransaction(FragmentTransaction fragmentTransaction)
 {